KaranKakouei/KaranHub/README.md

 To follow the whole pipeline from preprocessing of data to the visualization of the results, I prepared an interractive shiny web application which includes all the scripts and visualized outcomes.
 I will update this read me file as well as the dashboard once I have solutions for further projects.
 Enjoy scrolling through the interractive dashboard!

-You may download the repository and run the app in R/RStudio on your local system, or run the following commands in either Terminal or R console:
+You may download the repository and run the Shiny app in R/RStudio on your local system, or run the following commands in your Terminal or R console:
 ```
 # Terminal:
 runGitHub('KaranHub','KaranKakouei')